brandonchuck/Project-3-TodoApp/README.md

 - Webpage provides input field for displaying todos as well as "completion" functionality.

 # Website
-- Here's a link to the website hosted via Github Pages! https://brandonchuck.github.io/Project-3-TodoApp/
+- See it [here](https://brandonchuck.github.io/Project-3-TodoApp/) on Github Pages!

 # Preview